Field Recording (Gleisdreieck Park)

 A sonic and physical field recording of the Gleisdreieck Park manifests as an amplified paving stone.

-Before being reconstructed into a public park, the railway area around the traffic junction at Gleisdreieck stood as a wasteland since the end of the Second World War.
-Today, the area directly adjacent to the park's B-Part Gallery hosts a curious zone of stones, which seem to have been brought there from throughout the rail yard during its reconstruction into an artificial landscape.
+Before being reconstructed into a public park, the railway area around the traffic junction at Gleisdreieck stood as a wasteland since the end of WWII.
+Today, remnants of the site's history can be read from several zones of stones which seem to have been collected together from throughout the railyard during its reconstruction into the public park.

-For the Synchronicities exhibition at the B-Part Gallery, these stones were understood as belonging to the commons—a resource under the self-governed responsibility of the members of the park's public.
-Leading up to the exhibition, a series of body-based experiments within the stone zone led to some stones being gathered, mined, and processed into aggregate directly on site to be used as an ingredient in concrete.
+For the Synchronicities exhibition at the B-Part Gallery located directly within the park, one of these stone zones was investigated as a subject of inquiry.
+Leading up to the exhibition, a series of body-based experiments within the stone zone led to some stones being gathered and processed into aggregate directly on site to be used as an ingredient in concrete.

-The concrete mix containing the stone fragments of Gleisdreieck was used to produce a Berlin standard paving stone—the city's quintessential building module for its public space—which defines the ground of (almost) all sidewalks in Berlin.
+The concrete mix containing the stone fragments of Gleisdreieck was used to produce a Berlin standard paving stone—the foundational building module for the city's sidewalks.

-Embedded within the paving stone is a speaker that resonates the building module with sound.
+Embedded within the paving stone is a speaker that resonates the building module.
 From within, one can quietly hear the chiseled fragments of stones being rubbed against one another, accompanied by a whispering human voice that reflects on the process of extracting the materials from a common resource and processing them into a module of the built environment.